VincentToups/racket-lib/roguelikes/turtles-monad.md

 our library of combinators/monadic functions/monadic values will be large enough that merely `mlet*` will be sufficient to write most functions of interest, but until then, its nice to have some syntactic sugar.
-Consider the hygeinic macro:
+Consider the hygienic macro:

     (require racket/match)